 Life reinsurance primarily refers to reinsurance of individual or group-issued term, whole life, universal life, and joint and last survivor insurance policies.
 Health and disability income reinsurance primarily refers to reinsurance of individual or group health policies.
 Critical illness reinsurance provides a benefit in the event of the diagnosis of a pre-defined critical illness.
-Asset-intensive reinsurance primarily refers to reinsurance of annuities in payout status.
+Asset-intensive reinsurance primarily refers to reinsurance of annuities and corporate-owned life insurance.
+Longevity reinsurance primarily refers to reinsurance of annuities in payout status.
 Financial reinsurance primarily involves assisting ceding companies in meeting applicable regulatory requirements by enhancing the ceding companies' financial strength and regulatory surplus position.
 Financial reinsurance transactions do not qualify as reinsurance under U.S. generally accepted accounting principles ("GAAP"), due to the low-risk nature of the transactions.
 These transactions are reported in accordance with deposit accounting guidelines.
 Ceding companies will often contract with more than one reinsurance company to reinsure their automatic business.
 Group reinsurance and facultative treaties are typically written with one reinsurer.